 - Vocational Pathway – Workplace learning, career presentations and career counselling.
 Flexible subject delivery tailored to the individual needs of students.

-After extensive information and exploration through the Personal Development (PD) students nominate for a pathway – either University or Vocational.
+After extensive information and exploration through the Personal Learning Plan (PLP) and Personal Development (PD) students nominate for a pathway – either University or Vocational.
 Pathway selection is determined by an interview process.
 Each student is supported in this process by a parent, school “expert”, industry representative (where possible) and their Care Teacher.
 Selections to the pathway are based on the student’s understanding of the course, their enthusiasm and commitment.
 Students who are uncertain and considering university as a possible option are encouraged to nominate for the university pathway at Stage 1 (year 11).

 The University Pathway is designed to provide students with a knowledge-based curriculum to highlight the many and varied university options available.
 This pathway is specifically for students who wish to receive an Australian Tertiary Admissions Rank (ATAR).
 Students who select a university pathway in Stage 2 are expected to excel in Stage 1 subjects in order to select Stage 2 Tertiary Admissions Subjects (TAS).
 Students must consult the University Guides for specific course information.
 Some courses have pre-requisites and assumed knowledge.
 There are precluded combinations of subjects and counting restrictions to consider.